UNC-Knight-Lab/peptoid-sequence-tools/README.md

 Example peak data is included in this repository.

 Data will be output as a single Excel workbook in the output folder.
 In the case that user input was required, multiple candidate sequences are exported to different worksheets in the same Excel workbook.
+An example output Excel workbook is included in this repository.

 ### To run from terminal: